vaastav/CS416-Tanks/PROPOSAL.md

 ## Stat Collection

 As in any shooter game, stats are important for a player to see how well they are fairing.
 We intend to track a number of player stats, including their health and kill/death ratio.
-To do so, we will maintain a distributed key-value store using Vector Clocks, a type of conflict-free replicated data type[6] to guarantee eventual consistency.
+To do so, we will maintain a distributed key-value store using Vector Clocks[10], a type of conflict-free replicated data type[6] to guarantee eventual consistency.
 The key will be the unique player id and the value the stats we would like to provide and maintain.
 This will add a dimension to our distributed system design that is less latency-bound than the other specifications outlined above.

-*TODO VAS ADD SOME PICTURES*
+### Stat Collection Protocol

+* When the player connects to its neighbour peers, it gets a list of all player IDs that are in the current game.
+It does an update for every unique player ID to get up to date stats for every player in its session.

+* When a player dies or wins the game, it updates its own stats across the network by sending updates to its neighbours.
+If it gets disconnected then later rejoins the same game, it doesn't need to update its stats across the netowrk.
+However, it would need to update the stats if the player has been moved to a new game.

+* After a player completes its first game, it would need to add itself in the stats store of its peers.

+### Stat Collection API

 The operations on the stats that we will provide are as follows: